 6 MONTHS: Fine hair grows on eyebrows and head.
 Eyelash fringe appears.
 Weight is about 22 ounces, height 9 inches.
 Babies born at this age have survived.

 7 MONTHS: Eye teeth are present.
 Eyelids open and close.
 Eyes look around.
 Hands grip strongly.
 Mother's voice is heard and recognized.

-8 MONTHS: Weight increases by over 2 lbs and baby's quarters get cramped.
+8 MONTHS: Weight increases by over 2 pounds and baby's surroundings get cramped.

 9 MONTHS: The child triggers labor and birth occurs, usually 255 - 275 days after conception.
 Of 45 generations of cell divisions before adulthood, 41 have taken place.
 Four more will come during the rest of childhood and adolescence.